Frequently Asked Questions

 FTA's Best Practices Procurement Manual indicates that Bidders should self-report if they are or have been debarred or suspended.
 Language in the Manual also states that grantees should check the list of debarred contractors to ensure they are not on the list.
 How do I obtain this list?

-The list of debarred and suspended contractors may be found at: https://www.epls.gov Enter the contractor's information under the "Search" tab.
-(Posted: May, 2010)
+The list of debarred and suspended contractors may be found at: https://www.sam.gov/portal/SAM/ Enter the contractor's information under the "Search" tab.
+(Revised: May 2017)

 Do I need to check the E P L S website when purchasing a bus for the transit department?
 If so, when do I need to check that website for suspension/debarment?

 A grantee is required to ensure that no party listed on the Federal Government's Excluded Parties List is awarded a contract funded with Federal assistance.
 To ensure this does not happen, a grantee is required to check the Excluded Parties List System (EPLS) prior to award.
 See FTA Circular 4220.1F, Chapter IV-5, Paragraph 2. a.
 (2) (b) -General Services Administration (GSA) Excluded Parties List System.
-The EPLS is updated continuously so you must check on a real-time basis before awarding a contract.
-The EPLS Website is located at http://www.epls.gov.
-(Posted: July, 2011)
+The Federal Government's Excluded Parties List is located at https://www.sam.gov/portal/SAM/.(Revised: May 2017)

 At what point should the Excluded parties list be checked for the first time.
 I was taught that it should be checked at receipt of proposals and again prior to award?
 Where can I find this in the FAR?